ibm-cloud-docs/speech-to-text/faq-pricing.md

 {: faq}
 {: support}

-For *language model customization*, {{site.data.keyword.IBM_notm}} does not charge for creating or hosting a custom language model, only for using the model with a recognition request.
-Using a custom language model for transcription incurs an add-on charge of $0.03 (USD) per minute.
-This charge is in addition to the standard usage charge of $0.02 (USD) per minute.
-It applies to all languages supported by the customization interface.
-So the total charge for using a custom language model for speech recognition is $0.05 (USD) per minute.
+{{site.data.keyword.IBM_notm}} does not charge for creating or hosting a custom language or custom acoustic model.
+You are charged only for using a custom model with a speech recognition request.
+Using a custom language model, a custom acoustic model, or both types of model for transcription incurs an add-on charge of $0.03 (USD) per minute.
+This charge is in addition to the standard usage charge of $0.02 (USD) per minute, and it applies to all languages supported by the customization interface.
+So the total charge for using one or more custom models for speech recognition is $0.05 (USD) per minute.

-For *acoustic model customization*, which is a beta interface for all supported languages, {{site.data.keyword.IBM_notm}} does not charge for creating, hosting, or recognizing speech with a custom acoustic model.
-Free use of custom acoustic models for recognition requests is subject to change in the future.